OctopusDeploy/docs/docs/deployment-process/issue-tracking/jira.md

 ---
 title: Jira Issue Tracking
 description: Configure Jira Cloud and Jira Server issue tracking with Octopus.
+position: 20
 ---

 **Octopus 2019.4** introduced support to integrate Octopus with Jira issues.
 The integration includes the ability to:
-- Automatically add links to Jira issues from releases and deployments in Octopus
+- Automatically add links to Jira issues from releases and deployments in Octopus.
-- View release and deployment details from Jira issues (Jira Cloud only)
+- View release and deployment details from Jira issues (Jira Cloud only).

 ## How Jira Integration Works {#how-jira-integration-works}

 1. Code is committed with a message containing one or more [Jira issue keys](https://confluence.atlassian.com/adminjiracloud/integrating-with-development-tools-776636216.html).
-2. The Octopus Deploy [plugin](/docs/packaging-applications/build-servers/index.md) for your build server [pushes the commits to Octopus](/docs/packaging-applications/build-servers/build-information/index.md#passing-build-information-to-octopus).
+2. The Octopus Deploy [plugin](/docs/packaging-applications/build-servers/index.md) for your build server [pushes the commits to Octopus](/docs/packaging-applications/build-servers/index.md#passing-build-information-to-octopus).
 These are associated with a package ID and version (even if the package itself is pushed to an external repository, rather than the built-in Octopus repository).
 3. The Jira issue-tracker extension in Octopus parses the commit messages and recognizes the issue keys.
 4. When creating the release which contains the package version, the issues are associated with the release.
-These are available for use in [release notes](/docs/packaging-applications/build-servers/build-information/index.md#release-notes), and will be visible on [deployments](/docs/deployment-process/releases/deployment-notes.md).
+These are available for use in [release notes](/docs/packaging-applications/build-servers/index.md#release-notes), and will be visible on [deployments](/docs/deployment-process/releases/deployment-notes.md).
 5. As the release is deployed to each environment, Octopus notifies Jira to update the issue.

 ### Limitations

 **Limited build server support**
 The ability to push the build information to Octopus, which is required for Jira integration, is currently only available in the official Octopus [JetBrains TeamCity](https://plugins.jetbrains.com/plugin/9038-octopus-deploy-integration) and [Atlassian Bamboo](https://marketplace.atlassian.com/apps/1217235/octopus-deploy-bamboo-add-on?hosting=server&tab=overview) plugins.
 We will be rolling this out to Azure DevOps and Jenkins plugins soon.

 **Jira cloud only**
 The ability to update Jira issues with deployment information (i.e. step 5 above) is only available for Jira Cloud.
 This is a Jira limitation; the [deployment module](https://developer.atlassian.com/cloud/jira/software/modules/deployment/) is not available for Jira Server.

 ![Octopus release with Jira issues](octo-jira-release-details.png "width=500")